What are actions in data views?

 - Select the Destination module from the dropdown under Link destination.

 Once the destination module has been selected, the action column at the end of every record in your data view will display a clickable link.
 The user clicking on the link will be redirected to this module in a new window.

 - In most cases, you will want to continue adding or updating information for the specific record or case in your table.
 If you want to ensure that the module you are linking to is actually reading information saved for this specific record out of the underlying database, you need to add a URL Parameter.
 Similar to Redirect results, your Key should be the equivalent to the QUERY PARAMETER NAME in the URL Parameter node in the destination module.

 How to use URL parameters in data view actions

 - Click on Add parameter

-- In your module, ensure that you include a URL parameter that can pick up or receive this value.
+- In your module, ensure that you include an Action node for URL parameter that can pick up or receive this value.
 The QUERY PARAMETER NAME needs to be an exact match of the Key in your data view action.